-CPD requirements for ASAR or ACCP registration must include formal maintenance of certification or recertification where applicable.
+To maintain the highest level on the registry, it is PiCSA's position that CPD must include formal maintenance of certification or recertification where applicable.
 As an example, IBHRE necessitates CCDS or CEPS certified Cardiac Physiologists to partake in their "IBHRE-C3" program (https://ibhre.org/IBHRE-C3).
 Failure to complete this C3 program biennially leads to a certification lapse.